 Continued, Is Delta-8 Legal in Kentucky?

-No, hemp-derived Delta-8 THC is NOT legal in Kentucky.
+Yes, hemp-derived Delta-8 THC is legal in Kentucky.

 Delta-8 THC and Federal Law